miranas11/ALBA/README.md

 -   Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine.
 -   Express.js: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
--   MongoDB: A NoSQL database for modern applications that use a flexible, JSON-like format to store data. data.
+-   MongoDB ATLAS: A NoSQL database for modern applications that use a flexible, JSON-like format to store data. data.

 ### Frontend